Women Physicians Section (WPS)

 Dear WPS members,

-It is through this increased visibility that together, we can achieve our goals of (1.) increasing advocacy on women's health and women in medicine policy issues, and (2.) increasing the number of women physicians in leadership positions.
+My vision for next term is to not only increase our outreach efforts, but deepen our relationships with the state and specialty societies in the AMA.
+Indeed, we want to increase the visibility and impact of the Women's Physician Section within the AMA so that we can achieve our goals of (1) increasing advocacy on women's health and women in medicine policy issues, and (2) increasing the number of women physicians in leadership positions.

 Dr. Josephine Nguyen